keyeMyria/angular2-projects/README.md

 # angular-settings
-In the branch feacher/puzzle located puzzle game.
+1) In the branch feacher/puzzle located puzzle game.
-## Instalation
-npm install